kanchNaik/httpsgithub.SoftwareVendorsRecommendations/README.md

 Vendor Qualification System
-Approach
+1. Approach

-Data Loading:
+The vendor qualification system identifies top vendors that align with a user’s software requirements.
+The approach is divided into several key steps:

-The vendor data is loaded from a CSV file containing various features like product name, rating, seller, main category, and detailed feature descriptions.
+#Data Loading: The system loads a CSV file containing vendor information including product name, seller, rating, features, and main category.

-Text Preprocessing:

-  Text normalization: All text data (such as product descriptions and features) is preprocessed by converting it to lowercase, removing special characters, and tokenizing the text.
+#Text Preprocessing: All text data is converted to lowercase, special characters are removed, and the text is tokenized.
+Stopwords are removed, and both lemmatization and stemming are applied to standardize the terms.
-  Stopwords removal: Commonly used words that don’t provide much meaning (e.g., “and”, “the”, etc.) are removed from the text.
-  Lemmatization and Stemming: Words are reduced to their root forms using both a lemmatizer and a stemmer to improve consistency across similar terms (e.g., “running” becomes “run”).

-TF-IDF Vectorization:

-A TF-IDF (Term Frequency-Inverse Document Frequency) approach is used to transform the feature descriptions into vectors.
-Vectorization is done for each feature separately, as treating all features as one long string would dilute the similarity scores, especially when features have vastly different lengths.
-This ensures that each feature's importance is captured independently, enabling more accurate similarity scoring between the query and each individual feature.
+#TF-IDF Vectorization: We use TF-IDF (Term Frequency-Inverse Document Frequency) to convert the cleaned text into numerical vectors.
+Importantly, vectorization is done for each feature separately, rather than combining all text into one long document.
+This avoids the dilution of similarity scores, especially when long descriptions would otherwise dominate shorter but more relevant features.

-Similarity Scoring:

-For each vendor, the cosine similarity between the processed query and the feature descriptions is computed.
-Cosine similarity measures how similar two vectors are, ranging from 0 (completely different) to 1 (identical).
+Similarity Scoring: The input query (based on software category and required capabilities) is also processed and vectorized.
+Cosine similarity is calculated between the query and each feature to assess relevance.

-Filtering and Ranking:

-Vendors with similarity scores above a certain threshold (e.g., 0.6) are considered to be highly relevant.
-The vendors are ranked based on their average similarity scores, with the most relevant vendors appearing at the top.
+Filtering and Ranking: Only vendors with a similarity score above a chosen threshold are considered.
+These are then ranked based on their average similarity score across features.
+The top 10 ranked vendors are returned as the most qualified options.
-A final score is calculated for each vendor based on the similarity across multiple features.

-Final Output:

-The top 10 vendors with the highest scores are returned, providing the best matches to the given query.